QuantiusBenignus/Zshelf/README.md

    If using the dynamic (based on `nvidia-smi` output) maximization of GPU-offloaded layers for models that DO NOT fit in your GPU:
    - Check if the `qml.cfg` file (last block) contains an array with the VRAM loads (indexed by the # of offloaded layers) for your specific model.
-   - If not, such an array needs to be setup, either using the helper script `gpulayers.zsh` or manually/ via other means.
+   - If not, such an array needs to be setup, either using the helper script `gpulayers.zsh` or manually via other means.
-   - The comments of the last block of qlm.cfg contain a suggestion how to mock up such an array to effectively disable this feature for a specifc model.
+   - The comments of the last block of qlm.cfg contain a suggestion how to mock up such an array to effectively disable this feature for a specifc model that does not fit the available VRAM.
 When properly setup, this feature will allow some flexibility and will maximize the number of layers offloaded to the GPU for maximum possible performance in the specific VRAM situation.
 (An example scenario is having a resident whisper.cpp server listening for [speech recognition](https://github.com/QuantiusBenignus/BlahST) and occupying about 400MB of VRAM on the GPU, in which case the number of offloaded layers when running an LLM with Zshelf,will be reduced by 1 or 2 automatically.)

 ## Configuration (qlm.cfg)